fdformula/MathlyLua/README.md

 inv(B)    --
 inv(submatrix(C, 1, 1, 3, 3))
 ```
+#### b. `ones`, `zeros`, `rand` and `randi` generate each a table rather than a mathly matrix if used this way, say, `ones(1, 100)`**.
+This allows us to generate a table of specified length and address it conveniently like `x[i]` instead of `x[1][i]`.

+Matrix operations can't be applied to an ordinary table.
+If they are needed, convert a table to a mathly matrix first.
+(See 1c.)

+#### c.
+Mathly matrix operations can only be applied on mathly matrices; if an operation involves two objects, one must be a mathly matrix.

-**To allow matrix operations on ordinary Lua tables, conversion is needed.** For example,
+To allow matrix operations on ordinary Lua tables, conversion is needed.
+For example,

 ```
 mathly = require('mathly')